ghuertaramos/ENMOD/readme.md

 ## Running the tests

-Once the image is pulled from docker cloud
+Once the image is pulled from docker cloud.

-Preferably set a shortname for the path of your working directory
+- Preferably set a shortname for the path of your working directory

 ```
 mydata=/home/user/Documents/mydirectory/
 ```
 This directory must contain `especies.csv` file and `rasters` directory with 19 `.asc` files from worldclim database.

-Then run the scripts using the following commands:
+- Run the scripts using the following commands:

 ```
 docker run -ephemeral -v $mydatapath:/ENMOD/data ghuertaramos/enmod Rscript Records.R
 ```
+The command beaks down as:

 The flag `-ephemeral` deletes the container after the script execution.

-The local directory shortened in  `mydata` is mounted new container  using the flag `-v`
+The local directory shortened in  `mydata` is mounted in a new container  using the flag `-v`

 `:/ENMOD/data` is the name of the volume inside the container, this name must be mantained for the scripts to work.